Hun Jian: After Zhu Ci's rebellion

 In 787, during the middle of a major Tufan incursion, Li Sheng, Hun, and Ma all led forces against Tufan, but Tufan's chancellor Nanam Shang Gyaltsen Lhanang ("Shang Jiezan" (尚結贊) in Chinese) convinced Ma that he was interested in peace, and Emperor Dezong agreed to make peace despite Li Sheng's opposition.
 Per Shang's request, Emperor Dezong sent Hun, as his emissary, to meet Shang at Pingliangchuan (平涼川, in modern Pingliang).
 Li Sheng, fearing Tufan treachery, instructed Hun to be careful, but Zhang, hearing this, accused Li Sheng of interfering with the peace with Tufan.
-Emperor Dezong thus instructed Hun to be relaxes, not to aggravate Tufan in any way.
+Emperor Dezong thus instructed Hun to be relaxed and not to aggravate Tufan in any way.
 On July 8, 787, at the meeting site, Shang laid a trap for Hun and launched a sudden attack, killing and capturing many of Hun's attendants, but Hun escaped.
 Subsequently, joining forces with Han and Luo Yuanguang (駱元光), they were able to hold off a Tufan assault on Chang'an.
 When Hun returned to Chang'an, he wore mourning clothes and apologized for the defeat, but Emperor Dezong had him change back into official uniform.
 For a few months, Hun remained in the region in case of another Tufan attack, but by winter 787, per Emperor Dezong's orders, he returned to Hezhong.
 He died on January 1, 800, and was mourned and buried with great honor.

 It was said that Hun was studious, and understood the Spring and Autumn Annals and the Book of Han well.
 Imitating the style of the autobiography of Sima Qian (the author of the Records of the Grand Historian), he wrote a record of his own campaigns, in which he described his campaigns plainly without bragging.
 Despite his great accomplishments, he remained humble and careful in serving the emperor, and whenever he received imperial rewards, he would always kneel to receive them.
-The popular opinion at the time compared him to Jin Midi of Han Dynasty.
+The popular opinion at the time compared him to Jin Midi of the Han dynasty.
 After Zhu Ci's rebellion, Emperor Dezong often feared rebellions by generals and would often appease them by agreeing to all of their requests, but did not do so with Hun.
 Hun was pleased by this and stated, "The Emperor does not suspect me!"